FAQ’s

 • Do you work with teens without involving parents?

-That’s completely fine!
-I’ll walk you through what to expect, and we can take things at your own pace.
+That's completely okay!
+In our consultation call and first sessions, I'll walk you through what to expect, and we'll take things at your pace.
 My role is to meet you where you are, not rush the process.

 • What kind of therapy do you do?